Search blog:

 • 39.35% (additional rate) – taxable income above £125,140

-To work out your tax band, simply add your annual dividend income to your other sources of income (e.g. director’s salary, expenses).
+To work out your tax band, simply add your annual dividend income to your other sources of income (e.g. director’s salary, expenses, taxable income from any other sources).
 Depending on your total taxable income for the year, you may pay tax on dividends at more than one rate.

 Whilst Income Tax rates and thresholds often vary between UK nations, you will use the bands set by the UK government when working out your tax on dividends.

-Let’s take a look at a few limited company remuneration examples to understand how this works.
+Let’s look at a few limited company remuneration examples to understand how this works.
+Remember that dividends are distributed from company profits after tax, so the company will have already paid Corporation Tax on the income you receive as dividends.

 Example 1